Avoid sleeping problems through baby separation anxiety

 tasks with your partner of another carer

-If possible, it is a good idea to have your partner or another carer regularly take your infant to bed.
-This will help her get used to not being with you all the time .
+If possible, it's always a good idea to vary who takes your baby or toddler to bed.
+This will help your baby get used to not being with the same person all the time .

-However, if you breastfeed, you may naturally grow into the only person that brings her to bed.
-By the time you stop nursing and want to have someone else put her to bed, the separation anxiety might be at a peak.
+If you breastfeed or if it just works out that way, you may naturally grow into the only person that brings your baby to bed.
+By the time you stop nursing and want to have someone else put your baby to bed, the separation anxiety might be at a peak moment.

 You can wait for the worst of the anxiety to pass.

-Alternatively, gradually get your baby used to others taking her to bed by doing it together at first, taking turns, etc.
+Alternatively, gradually get your baby used to others taking them to bed by doing it together at first, taking turns, etc.

 -